Cool Places: Berlin and Ocean City, Maryland

 Voted America’s Coolest Town a few years back, Berlin, Maryland, and its neighbor, Ocean City, offer traditional Eastern Shore fare with an abundance of local hospitality.

-I’m lucky because my husband Mike’s family lives here, and he went to high school here.
-I guess we’re almost locals with our favorite hangouts.
+I’m lucky because my husband Mike’s family lives in Berlin, and he went to high school there.
+I guess we’re almost locals with all of the favorite hangouts we’ve accumulated over the years.

-For a small town, it seems unusual that a number of the restaurants boast claims of inventing certain drinks and/or dishes.
+For a small town, there’s definitely a greater than average number of restaurants that boast claims of inventing certain notable drinks and/or dishes.

-From the moment we land in Maryland (Baltimore), we crave crab.
-Eating crab is one of the best things to do in Baltimore, as well as, pretty much anywhere in Maryland, and that includes the Eastern Shore.
-What kind of crab?
-Maryland Blue Crab, of course: crab cakes, soft shell crab, and the favorite, all-you-can-eat steamed crabs.
+From the moment we land in Maryland (usually Baltimore), we crave crab.
+Eating crab is one of the best things to do in Baltimore, as well as pretty much anywhere in Maryland, and that includes the Eastern Shore.

-One of the family’s favorite spots to get the first 2 in one sitting is Harborside in Ocean City.
-Although it’s home of the original “Orange Crush”—a drink now offered at almost every eatery and drinkery in the area—we come for the Crab Club Sandwich: crab cake, fried soft-shell crab, bacon, cheese, lettuce, tomato, onion, and mayo—need I say more?
+One of the family’s favorite spots to get both crab cakes and soft shell crab at the same meal is Harborside in Ocean City.
+Although it’s the home of the original “Orange Crush”—a drink now offered at almost every eatery and drinkery in the area—we come for the Crab Club Sandwich: crab cake, fried soft-shell crab, bacon, cheese, lettuce, tomato, onion, and mayo—need I say more?

 It is mandatory that we visit both Harborside and an all-you-can-eat crab place at least once per visit.
 And this should be on everyone’s Food Bucket List!

-Waterman’s or Hooper’s is usually on the agenda for the latter.
+Waterman’s or Hooper’s is usually on the agenda for the crab feast.
 Both of our nephews and Mike’s brother have worked at one or both of these restaurants.

-Our nephew Danny is especially adept at getting us a waterside rail seat at Hooper’s, which provides a nice view of the bay.
+Our nephew Danny is especially adept at getting us a waterside rail seat at Hooper’s, which provides a nice view of the bay and the Ocean City skyline.

-We spend hours picking through steamed crabs coated with Old Bay, savoring sweet corn on the cob, enjoying savory shrimp, and ignoring the chicken that is all poured out onto the long tables (nothing against chicken—we just prioritize stomach capacity for crab).
+Once seated, we spend hours picking through steamed crabs coated with Old Bay, savoring sweet corn on the cob, enjoying savory shrimp, and ignoring the chicken that is all poured out onto the long tables (nothing against the chicken, it’s great—we just prioritize stomach capacity for crab).

 I think the biggest adjustment Mike had to make after moving to California was dealing with the absence of blue crab, so he makes sure he gets his fill whenever we’re in MD.
 If you want to make sure that you pick the best crab house for the experience you’re looking for on Maryland’s Eastern Shore, be sure to check out our article on the Best Crab Restaurants in Ocean City, Maryland.